 THEY JOIN PUBLIC FAN MADE FACEBOOK GROUPS

 They will also join many fan made groups.
 Many fans create groups on Facebook to share content and chat with other fans.
-Most are public groups that anyone can join without being approved by admins or moderators and are not being monitored properly
+Most are public groups that anyone can join without being approved by admins or moderators and are not being monitored properly.

 For anyone who owns a Facebook group or knows anyone who does, make sure you don’t have any fake accounts as members.
 Fake accounts or pages use groups to find fans to message and attempt to scam them and steal money.
 If you come across any that claim they are Nick, Brian, Howie, AJ or Kevin ban them from your group and report their page for impersonation.
 They will make posts claiming they are Nick or any other BSB.
 At this time BSB have not joined any Facebook groups.